zabertech/zaber-examples/src/calibration_2d/README.md

 ## How it works

-The script consists of the following files,
+The script consists of the following files:

-- `calibrate.py` - a script to be called on the command line, to generate random points and demonstrates how `Calibration` class works by plotting the coordinates before and after mapping.
+- `calibrate.py` - a script to be called on the command line, to generate random points and demonstrates how `Calibration` class works by plotting the coordinates before and after mapping
 - `calibration.py` - contains `Calibration` class, which can be used in other programs and applications

 When running `calibrate.py`, you can specify the type of interpolation to plot with the script: